Syria: Rocky start to peace talks in Astana

 But rebel groups refused to talk directly with the regime, as both sides accused each other of violating the ceasefire in the Wadi Barada area outside the capital Damascus and of controlling the water supply to the capital as a weapon of war.

-"There are no direct negotiations first of all.
-The talks will be with the United Nations if the ceasefire is not implemented, particularly in Wadi Barada ... in the Damascus country side, and the areas that the regime targets daily," armed opposition Issam al-Reid said.
+"There are no direct negotiations, first of all.
+The talks will be with the United Nations if the ceasefire is not implemented, particularly in Wadi Barada ... in the Damascus countryside, and the areas that the regime targets daily," armed opposition Issam al-Reis said.

 UN-brokered talks are scheduled to take place in Geneva on February 8.